Dylanluo05/Daji-Coders/README.md

-Jean Kim | College Board Notes and Quizzes 2.3 and 2.4, Create Task Plan, About Page Finished Dylan Luo | College Board Notes and Quizzes 2.3 and 2.4, Create Task Plan, About Page Finished Isabelle Gunawan | College Board Notes and Quizzes 2.3 and 2.4, Create Task Plan, About Page Finished Alex Do | College Board Notes and Quizzes 2.3 and 2.4, Create Task Plan, About Page Finished
+Jean Kim | College Board Notes and Quizzes 2.3 and 2.4, Create Task Plan, About Page Finished Dylan Luo | College Board Notes and Quizzes 2.3 and 2.4, Create Task Plan, About Page Finished Isabelle Gunawan | College Board Notes and Quizzes 2.3 and 2.4, Create Task Plan, About Page Finished Alex Do | College Board Notes and Quizzes 2.3 and 2.4, Create Task Plan, About Page Finished, Website Completely Deployed